How to keep remote employees engaged in 2022

 - Video conferencing

-E.g. Zoom Face to face video calls.
-The team can discuss tasks that need more explanation, share screens, host webinars, create virtual conference rooms and hold invitation-only meetings.
+E.g. Zoom face-to-face video calls.
+The virtual team can discuss tasks that need more explanation, share screens, host webinars, create virtual conference rooms and hold invitation-only meetings.
 Sessions can be recorded for future reference.

 - Cloud storage